-They must be deducted over a number of years, or capitalized, as specified in the tax code (with one important exception -- Section 179 -- discussed below).
+They must be deducted over a number of years, or "capitalized," as specified in the tax code (with certain important exceptions—bonus depreciation and Section 179—discussed below).
 This, theoretically, allows the business to more clearly account for its profitability from year to year.
 The general rule is that if an item has a useful life of one year or longer, it must be capitalized.

-Improvements usually refers to real estate -- for example, putting in new electrical wiring, plumbing, and lighting -- but the rule also applies to rebuilding business equipment.
+"Improvements" usually refers to real estate—for example, putting in new electrical wiring, plumbing, and lighting—but the rule also applies to rebuilding business equipment.

 For more details on deducting expenses, as well as information on how to avoid audit triggers, see Deduct It! by Stephen Fishman (Nolo) and Tax Savvy for Small Business by Frederick W. Daily and Stephen Fishman (Nolo).